MajaK02/Discover_Polska/README.md

 - All environment variables should be put in the env.py file, including the database url, cloudinary url and secret key.
 - With the env.py file, due to the confidential nature of the infomration, it should be placed in the gitignore file, meaning that it will not be pushed onto Github.
 Once a new environment is opened, it will not include this information.
 It's good practice to make a note of these and input it manually in the new workspace.

-- During production/ when working on the project, it is also good practice to disable the DEBUG mode [Set to False] in the production environment to enhance security.
-Once deploying the project, this should be changed to true to gather the staticfiles.
+- It is also good practice to disable the DEBUG mode in the production environment to enhance security.
+Once deploying the project, this should be changed to False.

 ### Deploying with Heroku
 Once the project is setup, the steps to deply it from Heroku are as follows: